Asabeneh/30-Days-Of-Python/old_files/readme.md

 ### Python Shell

-Python is an interpreted scripting language,o it doesn't need to be compiled.
+Python is an interpreted scripting language,so it doesn't need to be compiled.
 It means it executes the code line by line.
 Python comes with a _Python Shell (Python Interactive Shell)_.
 It is used to execute a single python command and get the result.

 Python Shell waits for the python code from the user.
 When you enter the code, it interprets the code and shows the result in the next line.
-Open your terminal or cmd and write:
+Open your terminal or command prompt(cmd) and write:

 ```shell
 python